NicTool/dns-zone/README.md

     + easy to add a new DNS [resource record type](https://github.com/NicTool/dns-resource-record)
     + easy to add/modify/update DNS [zone rules](https://github.com/NicTool/dns-zone)
 - easily coupled with many DNS servers
-- distribution of DNS data should be:
+- distribution of DNS data should be secure, fast, and efficient
-    + secure
-    + fast
-    + efficient